arunm8489/SIIM-Pneumothorax-Segmentation/README.md

 # SIIM-Pneumothorax-Segmentation
-Developed a model(Top 10% rank on Kaggle LB) that is able to segment/detect regions of Pneumothorax from chest X-rays it can help doctors with the diagnosis.
+Developed a model(Top 10% rank on Kaggle LB) which is able to segment/detect regions of Pneumothorax from chest X-rays it can help doctors with the diagnosis.
 This could aid in the early recognition of pneumothoraces and save lives.

 ## Dataset source: